 Do some longer continuous rides

-Goal: they can shift thru all their front gears as well as rear gears.
+Goal: student can shift thru all their front gears as well as rear gears.

 Advanced turning (optional)